joda01/imagec-doc/docs/fundamentals/pipelines.md

 A typical pipeline flow might look like this:

 1. First of all image processing commands are used to reduce the image noise as much as possible.
-2. Object detection commands are used to separate foreground from background by using threshold algorithms and convert the grey scale image to a binary image.
+2. Object segmentation commands are used to separate foreground from background by using threshold algorithms and convert the grey scale image to a binary image.
 3. In the next step an object classification command is used to extract region of interests from the grey scale image and classify them to objects.
 4. Object postprocessing and filter commands can be used to do further processing or filtering on the detected objects.